tkn-tub/NN_molecular_communications/Section_III_A_distance_estimator/README.md

 ## Usage

 This project directly runs from the file `A_Master_File.mlx`, where the NN model is trained and deployed.
 This file calls to the other two project files `Parameters.mlx` and optionally to `Dataset_compiler.mlx`.
-By default, the code loads the stored file `Dataset_cell2cell.mat`, accesible on the [IEEE DataPort portal at this link](https://ieee-dataport.org/documents/dataset-cell-cell-communications) after loggin or in the [Ocean Code portal at this link](https://codeocean.com/capsule/6777864/tree/v1) (withouth any loggin requirements).
+By default, the code loads the stored file `Dataset_cell2cell.mat`, accesible on the [IEEE DataPort portal at this link](https://ieee-dataport.org/documents/dataset-cell-cell-communications) after loggin or in the [Ocean Code portal (dataset folder) at this link](https://codeocean.com/capsule/6777864/tree/v1) (withouth any loggin requirements).

 ## Features
 - **Realistic model for vesicles exchange among cells:** This code evaluates a realistic model for the exchange of molecules between immune and cancer cells.
 The code within the file `Dataset_compiler.mlx`, originally provided by Mohammad Zoofaghari, follows the mathematical developments in [1].